How to Engrave a Dog Tag – The 6 Best Methods Explained

 Create or import your text or graphic design into Cricut Design Space and adjust the size to fit the dog tag.

-Step 2: Place the marker on the mat
+Step 2: Place the tag on the mat

-Securely attach the dog tag to the StrongGrip mat with adhesive tape to prevent movement.
+Securely fasten the dog tag to the StrongGrip mat with tape to prevent movement.

 Step 3: Select engraving tip